Gorilla trekking ranks top and is a highlight for any visit to Uganda.

 In Uganda, permits are only issued by the Wildlife Authority at the Kampala offices.
 As a foreign visitor, you will not have to go to the wildlife offices to get the permit.
 Jungle Escape Africa will gladly secure the permit on your behalf.
 Share your desired travel dates and your passport bio data page, we shall secure the permit for you.
 Not only the permit but we are always grateful for an opportunity to arrange for you a full Gorilla trekking package plus sharing a lot more information and any help you may need.

-The Real Trekking Experience.
-You should be at the park offices/headquarters at 7.30am for a formal registration as a visitor for that day and briefing before reaching out to the Gorillas in the forest.
+on the Gorilla trekking day, you should be at the park offices/headquarters at 7.30am for a formal registration as a visitor for that day and briefing before reaching out to the Gorillas in the forest.
 Carry your travel documents with your permit to present for registration.
 You will be considered a no-show and your permit nullified if you fail to make it on time for briefing and registration.
-Gorilla trekking is strictly a morning activity with no other sessions which involves sharing the Gorilla trekking rules and regulations to the visitors through briefing.
+During briefing, Gorilla trekking rules and regulations are shared to the visitors.
+Gorilla trekking is strictly a morning activity with no other sessions.

 It is during the registration that you are assigned a Gorilla family to track.
 Despite the forest having many families, the permit allows you to track one family on that particular day.
 However, you can be lucky to bump into another family as you trail to reach your allocated family.
 You are not supposed to follow that family because it could be already having visitors allocated to it for that day.
 The maximum number of visitors for each Gorilla family is 8 per day and tracking is restricted to any individual of below 15 years.